BFHS-Open/Workshops/CS_Ed_Week/CS_Ed_Week.md

 - Recursion is calling a function within itself
 - Similar to loops, it allows the code within the function to be done over and over again
   - Typically something would be changing so that it doesn't go on forever
-  - Sometimes they are used to have something repeate forever
+  - Sometimes they are used to have something repeat forever
     - For example if you made the code for a game but wanted to have the game restart whenever it finishes
 ## Part 3(?): Data Structures and Algorithms
 ### Binary Search